Tyler DWI Alcohol Blood Test Defense Lawyer

-Call John J. Eastland Attorney at Law, P.C. today at (903) 207-5525 for information about what to do in your DWI case.
+Call John J. Eastland Attorney at Law, P.C. today at (903) 207-5525 or contact us online for information about what to do in your DWI case.
 Our Tyler alcohol blood test attorney can help you.

 What to Do When Law Enforcement Asks You to Submit to an Alcohol Blood Test

 If law enforcement pulls you over and arrests you for a DWI, he or she may take you back to the police station or to a medical facility and request an alcohol blood test.
 The alcohol blood test will be used to determine your blood alcohol concentration (BAC).
 In Texas, the legal BAC limit is 0.08.
 If your level is higher than that, you may be charged with a DWI.
 When an officer asks you to submit to an alcohol blood test, they are trying to obtain evidence that you are intoxicated.

 In most situations, you do not have to submit to an alcohol blood test.
 If the officer has simply asked you to give a sample, then you can refuse.
 However, the officer may obtain a warrant to get a blood sample from you.
 In that case, you will have to submit to an alcohol blood test.

 If you are taken to the police station or a medical facility, you should immediately ask for an attorney.
 You do not have to go through this process alone.
 Call a DWI lawyer who will help you understand your rights and make sure the police are respecting your rights.
 You should not volunteer any information to the police or offer to take an alcohol blood test.